sums will set you free

 So ‘add five oranges to three oranges’ is much better than ‘what is 5 + 3?’.

-There are many forms of table.
+There are many forms of kitchen table.
 A child learns to form a statistical universal (called ‘table’) from their experience of language usage.

 Having determined by experiment that 5 oranges added to 3 oranges give 8 oranges, the learner can add 5 apples to 3 apples and observe that the sum is 8 apples.
 That is, by trying it out and seeing if it works; by counting, using the ordered grunts known as numbers.